Pikus16/GenomicsFinal/README.md

 	 results.txt
 		final output: best h value, SSD with that h, %variance explained

 Please find the slides and the writeup also included.
+Currently, all the models are pickled for faster results.
+If you woud like to see the training done, rm the folder models in $results/picked.